fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 ## Open Gns3 and create project
 - Run GNS3
-- Create new project
+- Create a new project

 ## Internet Configuration
-- Go on the left-bar and select hosts, then drag the appliance *CLOUD* into your project
+- Go to the left-bar and select hosts, then drag the appliance *CLOUD* into your project
-- Double click on imported appliance
+- Double-click on the imported appliance
 - Check **show special ethernet interfaces** checkbox
 - Click on refresh
 - Select **virbr0** interface on dropdown